 |Nursing Specialties Programs||Masters in Nursing specialties also include areas in nursing such as neonatal, cardiac care, behavioral mental health, and critical care.
 Whatever area you choose – and there are many, courses could help you prepare to provide direct patient-care related to that setting.
 For instance, an Adult Gerontology Acute Care Nurse Practitioner (AG-ACNP) program could prepare registered nurses to meet the unique needs of adult and geriatric patients with acute medical or surgical issues, and who may be critically ill or injured.
 To practice in a nursing specialty, graduates may be required to take and successfully pass exams.|

-Top 9 Masters in Nursing Programs in Newfoundland
+Schools with Masters Degree in Nursing in Newfoundland

 Purdue University Global